umang123gupta/movie-app/README.md

 ## Running unit tests

-Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).
+Run `ng test` to execute the test cases.

-## Running end-to-end tests

-Run `ng e2e` to execute the end-to-end tests via a platform of your choice.
-To use this command, you need to first add a package that implements end-to-end testing capabilities.

-## Further help

-To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.
+## 🚀 Deployment Guide

+This document covers how to set up, run, and deploy the application using Firebase Hosting. url `https://movie-app-3dadd.web.app/home/dashboard` to run live app.